JanosKrizsan/Selenium_Bots/README.md

 It scrolls the page down enough to load the required number of questions, just as a user would do, then extracts and sorts these questions.
 Invites the possible daily amonunt of people to those questions which have less than 3 answers.

-### Revenue-Ratio Checker | Keyword Extractor

-How to:<br>
-- No need to do anything

-Description:<br>
-It checks the ratio of views and adsense of high-earning questions and if the ratio is 2:1 or better it will extract relevant keywords from those questions.
-It will save all the info to a .TXT file in the format of:<br>
-`question | ratio | [keyword_1, keyword_2, ...]`

 ## Manic Clicker 🖱

 How to:<br>